-- 3.1.9 We primarily use a base fee arrangement to incentivise our investment managers.
-The base fee is expressed in basis points of assets under management, and is accrued on a monthly basis.
+- 3.2.1 For our With-Profits we primarily use a base fee arrangement to incentivise our investment managers.
+The base fee is expressed in basis points of assets under management and is accrued on a monthly basis.
 All our equity mandates, across all investment managers have an associated base fee.
 Some of our mandates also have a performance fee arrangement.
 None of our passive investment strategies employ a performance fee, as the investment objective of a passive portfolio is to replicate the returns of a particular benchmark index, rather than to outperform it.
-A performance fee would not incentivise the manager of a passive equity strategy to meet the investment objective. - 3.1.10 For active investment strategies (that is, where the manager is expected to outperform a particular benchmark index), we may use a performance fee arrangement where the manager is paid the performance related fee (PRF) if the three year annualised fund performance exceeds the three year annualised benchmark performance.
+A performance fee would not incentivise the manager of a passive equity strategy to meet the investment objective. - 3.2.2 For active investment strategies (that is, where the manager is expected to outperform a particular benchmark index), we may use a performance fee arrangement where the manager is paid the performance related fee (PRF) if the, typically three year, annualised fund performance exceeds the three year annualised benchmark performance.
 The PRF is subject to a fee cap and a performance cap.
 There may be separate fee arrangements for collectives and segregated mandates investing into the same type of investment strategy, due to different administration costs.
-We expect managers to integrate non-financial factors into their security analyses and investment cases when selecting equities, and we expect to receive this service as part of the same fee arrangement. - 3.1.11 We believe that the use of a performance fee aligns the manager's incentives towards making decisions that result in sustained good investment performance over time.
-The manager has a portion of the remuneration from the equity mandate contingent on three year investment performance above three year benchmark performance, and the only way to consistently capture this portion is to outperform the benchmark index as required, over a rolling three-year period.
+We expect managers to integrate non-financial factors into their security analyses and investment cases when selecting equities, and we expect to receive this service as part of the same fee arrangement. - 3.2.3 We believe that the use of a performance fee aligns the manager's incentives towards making decisions that result in sustained good investment performance over time.
+The manager has a portion of the remuneration from the mandate contingent on typically three-year investment performance above typically three year benchmark performance, and the only way to consistently capture this portion is to outperform the benchmark index as required, over a rolling three-year period.
 The rolling nature of the performance fee arrangement incentivises the manager to outperform over the medium to long-term.
-The fee and performance cap are

-- designed to disincentivise the manager from taking excessive risk in order to outperform the benchmark in order to earn the PRF. - 3.1.12 We review each manager regularly, in order to verify that any investment performance was achieved using the agreed investment process, subject to all relevant restrictions, including restrictions on turnover costs.
-We may agree remedial actions with our investment managers to ensure that we continue to achieve investment performance that meets our customers' needs. - 3.1.13 Both base and performance fee arrangements for all mandates are reviewed approximately once every three years.
+The fee and performance cap are designed to disincentivise the manager from taking excessive risk in order to outperform the benchmark in order to earn the PRF. - 3.2.4 We review each manager regularly, in order to verify that any investment performance was achieved using the agreed investment process, subject to all relevant restrictions.
+We may agree remedial actions with our investment managers to ensure that we continue to achieve investment performance that meets our customers' needs. - 3.2.5 Both base and performance fee arrangements for most internal mandates are reviewed approximately once every three years.
 The review is based on comparison of the fee arrangements against available market data, as well as the results of our ongoing monitoring of our investment managers over the previous three years.
 Our investment management agreements with our investment managers have no fixed term, but may be terminated with notice.
-They are also reviewed on an ongoing basis to ensure they remain appropriate. - 3.1.14 We expect our managers to engage in trading activity consistent with their investment mandate and investment strategy.
-We expect our managers to report and explain portfolio turnover and associated costs regularly.
-We can impose turnover limits for each mandate that are consistent with the manager's trading style, as well as the level of risk taken in each mandate.
-Each manager is required to report on compliance with these turnover limits.
-If turnover in a particular period exceeds an agreed turnover limit, the manager is required to explain why this occurred.
-If we believe that the increased turnover is due to an underlying issue with the investment process, we would agree a remedial action with the manager to ensure that the investment process remains robust.
-Nevertheless, there may be good reasons why turnover in a particular period may exceed pre-agreed limits.
+They are also reviewed on an ongoing basis to ensure they remain appropriate.